Creospan Software Engineer Salary | $130K-$153K+ | Levels.fyi

 The median Software Engineer compensation in United States package at Creospan totals $153K per year.
-View the base salary, stock, and bonus breakdowns for Creospan's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Creospan's total compensation packages.
 Last updated: 10/30/2025

 Company